 The benchmark portfolio emerges as a factor because asset managers are evaluated relative to it.
 Stocks that load positively on this factor have lower expected returns because asset managers overinvest in the benchmark, which drives down the expected returns on its components.
-Stocks outside the benchmark that covary positively with the benchmark also have lower expected returns because conventional investors who desire exposure to the benchmark buy instead such cheaper, non-benchmark stocks, pushing up their prices.
+Stocks outside the benchmark that covary positively with the benchmark also have lower expected returns because conventional investors (as well as asset managers through their mean-variance portfolio) who desire exposure to the benchmark buy these cheaper, non-benchmark stocks instead, pushing up their prices.
 Lemma 3 demonstrates this formally.

 The two-factor CAPM is not intended to be a fully credible asset pricing model.
-We know it fails to account for some relevant theoretical features and also has no chance at explaining certain well-known features of returns.
-Rather, we emphasize that the prevailing corporate finance approach to valuation based on the "asset beta" coupled with the standard CAPM does not apply in our economy.
+Our model certainly has its limitations because it does not account for the fact that in practice managers are evaluated relative to heterogeneous benchmarks, representing different investment objectives (large cap, value, growth, etc.).13 Rather, we emphasize that the prevailing corporate finance approach to valuation based on the "asset beta" coupled with the standard CAPM does not apply in our economy.
 Lemma 3 implies that the cost of capital for firms inside the benchmark is lower than for their identical twins that are outside.
 Therefore, the usual conclusion that the value of a project is independent of which firm adopts it does not hold.

-9This result has been obtained in Brennan (1993).
+11This result has been obtained in Brennan (1993).

-10The left-hand side of equation (11) contains the return in excess of the (gross) return on the risk-free bond, where the latter is normalized to one in our model.
+12The left-hand side of equation (11) contains the return in excess of the (gross) return on the risk-free bond, where the latter is normalized to one in our model.